 - Is this a DIY account or will and advisor be helping me?

-Fees are not as low as Betterment, but they are still lower than 95% of investment brokerages you will find.
+Fees are a little higher than Ally Invest, but they are still lower than 95% of investment brokerages you will find.
 Fees are higher because you will have your own human advisor to help you get started.
 You can also try their free app which allows you to see all of your account in one place in real time.
 I use personally use this tool to track my own net worth in real time.
-To learn more, here is my full review on Personal Capital.
+You can open an account at Personal Capital here.

 I am an affiliate with the investment brokers listed above.
 If you do open an account with either of them, they will be sending me a thank-you referral commission at no extra cost to you whatsoever.
 If this doesn’t sit well with you, simply close out your browser and go directly to their landing page from a new browser.
 The thank-you commissions I receive allow me to continue to provide you free content on this blog, podcast, and YouTube channel.
 Thank-you for your support!

 You’ve read this far through the post and you’re ready to open up your first ROTH IRA.
 Your best bet is going to be with Ally Invest where you open up an account with $100 minimum deposit and start growing your nest egg from there.
 If at all possible, set up automatic recurring deposits into your ROTH IRA.
 Don’t forget, you can invest up to $6,000 per year ($500 per month or $115 per week).

 If you’re age 50 or older in 2020, then you can add an additional $1,000 per year.